myENA/advanced-select/README.md

 ## What's this
-Components to render a "select" with advanced interactions (search, select/deselect all, etc)
+Component to render a "select" with advanced interactions (search, select/deselect all, etc) for websites built with Vue and Bootstrap 3

 ## Install
 ```